zhufuyi/sponge_doc/en/microservice-development-mysql.md

 If you're not using the `GoLand` IDE for testing, you can execute the test command in the terminal like this: `go test -run Test_service_teacher_methods/GetByID`.

 Adding a custom API interface is straightforward.
 Simply define the API interface description in the proto file, then write the specific logic code in the generated template.
-The gRPC client testing code is automatically generated, eliminating the need for third-party gRPC client tools for testing.
-You don't need to write complete API interface code as in traditional gRPC development, allowing developers to focus on writing specific business logic.
+The grpc client testing code is automatically generated, eliminating the need for third-party grpc client tools for testing.
+You don't need to write complete API interface code as in traditional grpc development, allowing developers to focus on writing specific business logic.

 <br>

 ### 🏷Calling APIs from Other Microservices

-If you need to call APIs from other microservices in this service, follow the steps below.
+According to the project business needs, there may be a need to call other microservice api interfaces in this service, other microservices here refers to the use of protobuf protocol gRCP service, any language implementation of the grpc service can be supported, the following is to call other microservices api interfaces of the operation steps:

 **(1) Adding Connection to Target Microservice Code**

 To call the API of the target microservice within this service, you first need to establish a connection to the target microservice.
-Below are the steps to automatically generate RPC connection code.
+Below are the steps to automatically generate grpc connection code.

-Navigate to the Sponge UI interface, click on the left menu bar **[Public]** -> **[Generate RPC Service Connection Code]**.
-Fill in the module name, specify the RPC service name(s) (multiple names supported, separated by commas).
-After providing the parameters, click the `Download Code` button to generate the RPC service connection code, as shown in the image below:
+Navigate to the Sponge UI interface, click on the left menu bar **[Public]** -> **[Generate GRPC Connection Code]**.
+Fill in the module name, specify the grpc service name(s) (multiple names supported, separated by commas).
+After providing the parameters, click the `Download Code` button to generate the grpc service connection code, as shown in the image below:

 ![micro-rpc-conn](assets/images/micro-rpc-conn.png)

 > [!tip] Equivalent command: **sponge micro rpc-conn --module-name=edusys  --rpc-server-name=user**.
 There is a simpler equivalent command available by using the `--out` parameter to specify the microservice code directory and directly merge the code into this service.
 Command: **sponge micro rpc-conn --rpc-server-name=user --out=edusys**

-The generated RPC service connection code directory will look like this:
+The generated grpc service connection code directory will look like this:

 ```
 .